Comics Continuum

 featured videos

-Preview from the episode premiering Monday night on Fox.
+Preview of the episode premiering Wednesday, Feb.
+8 on The CW.

 first looks